audiojs/audio-buffer/readme.md

 //Type of storage to use for data - replace to Float64Array, if needed.
 //It will only affect node implementation.
 AudioBuffer.FloatArray = Float32Array;

+//In browser, you can set the context to create buffers (online/offline) AudioBuffer.context;
 ```

 ## Related